Oregon

 First misdemeanor probation without judgment: Or.
 Rev. Stat. § 137.533 provides for probation without entry of a judgment of guilt, following a plea or finding of guilty for a misdemeanor other than domestic violence or DUI, if a person has never been convicted of any offense and was not placed on an Oregon diversion or deferred adjudication before.
 Upon completion of probation, the court may discharge the person and dismiss the proceedings without adjudication of guilt or conviction.
 Id.

 Diversion: Or.
-Rev. Stat. § 135.188 provides that the prosecutor may offer diversion to persons charged with non-violent offenses who have not previously participated in a diversion program.
+Rev. Stat. § 135.881 et seq. provides that the prosecutor may offer diversion to persons charged with non-violent offenses who have not previously participated in a diversion program.
 The agreement is filed with the court, proceedings are suspended, and charges are dismissed in the event of successful completion of conditions.

 H. Set-aside and sealing of non-conviction records

-Look-back periods applicable to sealing of non-conviction records, and prior record disqualifications, were also revised by the 2021 law.
+Look-back periods applicable to sealing of non-conviction records, and prior record disqualifications, were also revised by the 2021 law described above.
 SB 397.
-If no charges were filed a person may apply to the court after 60 days from the date of arrest, and “at any time” after an acquittal or a dismissal of the charge, for entry of an order setting aside the record of such arrest.
+If no charges were filed a person may apply to the court after 60 days from the date of arrest for entry of an order setting aside the record of such arrest.
 Or.
-Rev. Stat. § 137.225(1)(b).
-A provision requiring a one-year waiting period for uncharged arrests was reduced to 60 days, and a requirement omitted that there have been no other arrest within three years of applying, or conviction within 10 years. §§ 137.225(7), (8).
-Same procedures and effect as those applicable to conviction records (see above).
+Rev. Stat. § 137.225(1)(c)(no charges filed), (d)(acquittals and dismisisals).
+A person may apply “at any time” after an acquittal or a dismissal of charges.
+A provision requiring a one-year waiting period for uncharged arrests was reduced to 60 days, and a requirement omitted that there be no other arrest within three years of applying, or a conviction within 10 years. §§ 137.225(7), (8).

 I. Expungement of juvenile records